Wad098/CISC-322_Group20/index.md

 <!-- ## 2022 Winter CISC-322 Group 20 -->
 ## Zephyrus
 Welcome to Team Zephyrus, We are the group 20 in CISC-322 2022 winter.
 In this semaster, we will be studying the architecture of Apollo v7.
 Apollo project is an open source driverless operating platform created by Baidu.
+Autonomous driving is a concept which vehicles or transport system are self-driven without the intervention from human drivers.
 <!-- [Onq page](https://onq.queensu.ca/d2l/home/642417) <br> -->
 <!-- <img src="233333.jpg" width = "300" height = "300" alt="" align=center /> -->
 ## Assignments Links